hrshita-kshyp/hrshita-kshyp/README.md

 ### About Me

 - A tech-savvy individual learning new tech stacks to solve problems.
-- Java Developer by profession.
+- Full Stack and React Native Developer by profession.

 ### Skills